MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 ## Explore the sample

 - Note the signed-in or signed-out status displayed at the center of the screen.
-- Select the context-sensitive button at the top right (it reads **Sign In** on first run)
+- Select the context-sensitive button in the corner.
+This button reads **Sign In** when you first run the app.
   - Alternatively, select **token details** or **call graph**.
 Because this is a protected page that requires authentication, you're automatically redirected to the sign-in page.
 - Follow the instructions on the next page to sign in with an account in the Microsoft Entra ID tenant.
 - On the consent screen, note the scopes that are being requested.
-- Upon successful completion of the sign-in flow, you should be redirected to the home page (`sign in status`), or one of the other pages, depending on which button triggered your sign-in flow.
+- Upon successful completion of the sign-in flow, you should be redirected to the home page - which shows the **sign in status** - or one of the other pages, depending on which button triggered your sign-in flow.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - If you're on the home page, select **ID Token Details** to see some of the ID token's decoded claims.
 - Select **Call Graph** to make a call to Microsoft Graph's [/me endpoint](/graph/api/user-get?tabs=java#example-2-signed-in-user-request) and see a selection of user details obtained.